lsst/LDM-493/_formats.rst

 Authors can register new office documents with DocHub so that their existence is known to the DM team, even before being officially delivered to DocuShare.
 DocHub can link to the document's read-only preview if available from the cloud application.
 However, note that such draft documents are not stored by the LSST Project, and thus are not considered to be delivered.
-For example, a JIRA ticket may not be closed if it merely links to a Google Docs page, or Word attachment, rather than a DocuShare deposition.
+For example, a JIRA ticket may not be closed if it merely links to a Google Docs page, or an attached Word file, rather than a DocuShare deposition.

 .. _confluence:

 Confluence pages
 ^^^^^^^^^^^^^^^^

-Some authors may choose to draft documents in LSST's Confluence Wiki to take advantage of its commenting features and online editing.
+Some authors may choose to draft documents in LSST's Confluence wiki to take advantage of its commenting features and online editing.
 A Confluence page is not considered a delivered document, however.
 The authors must convert the wiki page into a format accepted for the document's class.
 A technical note must be converted into a single-page Sphinx project, and change controlled documents may be converted into either single-page Sphinx projects or office documents.
 Once converted, authors must delete the original wiki page.

 While the documented is being drafted, authors can register the document with DocHub to make it discoverable by the DM team.
-The document is only considered delivered, however, once they Confluence page has been converted and published in either DocuShare or LSST the Docs.
+The document is only considered delivered, however, once the Confluence page has been converted and published in either DocuShare or LSST the Docs.
 A JIRA ticket, for example, may not be closed with a link to a Confluence page as evidence of documentation.